biol7210-genomes/assemblers/AlignGraph.md

 The aligners Bowtie2 and BLAT/PBLAT are required to run AlignGraph

 Inputs:

-Markup : 1.
-Paired-end DNA reads in FASTA format
+1. Paired-end DNA reads in FASTA format

 2. De novo contigs or scaffolds assembled by any de novo DNA-Seq assembler (Velvet, ABySS, ALLPATHS-LG, SOAPdenovo)

 3. Reference genome from a closely related species

 Usage: